The Effects of Norco Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Compulsion to seek out the drug, such as by obtaining pills through multiple doctors, on the street, or via the Internet.

 Norco addiction has become a growing problem.
 Norco dependence results when a user begins to take the drug out of habit, not merely as a treatment for pain.
 Norco use can begin on a legitimate basis but quickly take a turn toward dependency and abuse.
 The risk of abuse is especially high for those with a history of addiction.

-Those addicted to Norco have often built up a tolerance for the drug and need to take more of it to experience the same sensations that they felt previously.
+Those addicted to Norco have often built up a tolerance for the drug and need to take more of it in order to experience the same sensations that they felt previously.